T20X/notes/sockets.md

 ## netdev_max_backlog

 2000 default per CPU queue to sore data from NIC and push it to sockets

+## netdev_max_budget

+300 default max number of packets processed by NAPI poll function

+## netdev_max_usecs

+max number of microseconds NAPI poll in one go!

 ## tcp_mem [low,pressure,limit]